carmenfraga/cabify-exercises/README.md

 There are two services, an external service (localhost) that runs in the port 9001 and messageapp running in port 3000.

-MongoDB connected with Docker is used to collect all the data, in port 27017.
+MongoDB connected with Docker is another server, used to collect all the data, in port 27017.

 The client/user can make two different requests, through the methods POST and GET.